 - No "Live Map → Service Area" polygon editor in the ops console.
 Geofences are drawn per region in

-is_demoflag that gates demo affordances in the driver/passenger apps, but it's set at tenant provisioning, not flipped from the operator UI. - No vehicle approval queue.
+is_demoflag that gates demo affordances in the driver/passenger apps, but it's set at workspace provisioning, not flipped from the operator UI. - No vehicle approval queue.
 Individual vehicles aren't approved separately — they're attached to a driver and reviewed as part of the driver's pending verification (see the next article).

 - No "surge multiplier" field on service classes.
 The eligibility / pricing fields in